Lawley Primary School

 How will we involve other organisations in meeting the needs of pupils with SEND and supporting their families at Lawley Primary School?

-Our SENDCo and Inclusion Manager seek advice and support from external professionals and agencies in line with our school SEND policy.
+Our SENDCo seeks advice and support from external professionals and agencies in line with our school SEND policy.

 The external agencies provide support through school observations, assessments of individuals, attendance at annual reviews where necessary and written reports.
 They will also discuss their observations and assessments with parents.